What is MCP (Model Context Protocol)?

 - Claude Desktop (Anthropic's own app) has full native MCP support since November 2024

 For a broader introduction to how AI agents work (where MCP is a central protocol), read our guide on what an AI agent is.
+MCP connects the model to systems; another way to give it knowledge is RAG, which retrieves answers from your own documents.

 Which use cases fit SMBs?